Federal Work Study

 - Campus Solutions -> Self-Service -> Payroll and Compensation

-Federal Work-Study awards are packaged each spring for the following academic year.
+Federal Work Study offers are made each spring for the following academic year.

-Because funds are limited, only students who have their FAFSA on file by the priority deadline (April 30) are initially considered for awards.
+Because funds are limited, only students who have their FAFSA on file by the priority deadline (April 30) are initially considered for FWS.

 If you have never had a job, the FWS program provides valuable exposure to the world of work.